Affine Anosov representations and proper actions: Margulis spacetimes

 In this section we give a brief overview of Margulis spacetimes and present some known results which are related to our main Theorem.

 Margulis spacetimes have a long history starting with the study of affine crystallographic groups.
-In 1964, Auslander conjectured that \begin{conjecture}[\cite{Aus}] Affine crystallographic groups are virtually solvable. \end{conjecture} This conjecture is still open although it has been answered in affirmative in the case of $\mathbb{R}^3$ by Fried--Goldman and in the case of $\mathbb{R}^n$ for $n<7$ by Abels--Margulis--Soifer.
+In 1964, Auslander \cite{Aus} failed at an attempt to prove the following statement which was later given the status of a conjecture bearing Auslander's name by Fried--Goldmann \cite{FG}: \begin{conjecture} Affine crystallographic groups are virtually solvable. \end{conjecture} This conjecture is still open although it has been answered in affirmative in the case of $\mathbb{R}^3$ by Fried--Goldman and in the case of $\mathbb{R}^n$ for $n<7$ by Abels--Margulis--Soifer.
 In \cite{Mil}, Milnor asked the further question whether the assumption of cocompactness could be dropped in the Auslander conjecture.

 Margulis answered Milnor's question in the negative by showing the existence of proper affine actions of non-abelian free groups on $\mathbb{R}^3$.
 The quotient space of such an action is called a Margulis spacetime.